Adudzinski/crocoquant/README.md

 # crocoquant
+**Note:** This project is currently a work in progress.
+Stay tuned for updates!
 ## Quant-Bot

 A once-a-day trading bot that pulls daily prices, combines multiple predictors into buy probabilities, and either: